As the additive manufacturing market grows, so does the competition. Discover 5 key challenges that may impact your service bureau's longevity.

 Problem 5: Not Enough Orders to Fill the Machines

-But new 3D print services also need to reach potential buyers in market to generate their own customer list.
-Offering 3D services online can help outmaneuver other services in the market increasing their visibility, driving more people to their website, improving the brand image, and most important providing a streamlined workflow that helps them stay competitive in the midst of the AM price-war.
+But new 3D print services also need to reach potential buyers in the market to generate their own customer list.
+Offering 3D services online can help outmaneuver other services in the market increasing their visibility, driving more people to their website, improving the brand image, and most important providing a streamlined workflow that helps them stay competitive in the midst of the AM price war.

 Find a Solution!

-The industry leaders and innovators have not been threatened by these daily obstacles.
+Industry leaders and innovators have not been threatened by these daily obstacles.
 They have addressed them one by one with tools especially developed by experts in the field.
-Using the right solution at the right time can take a business to the forefront of their.
+With 3YOURMIND, service bureaus can gain the right tools they need to gain a competitive edge in the market.